michelle-miller/michelle-miller.github.io/README.md

 ### Helping users make decisions

 The why is more important than the how!
-Documentation adds the context that customers need to understand before they make a key choice as part of a task.
+Documentation adds the context that customers need to understand before they make key decisions as part of a task.

-These examples show ways to describe and compare the available options.
+These examples show ways to describe and compare available options.

 - [Choosing a foundation model](https://www.ibm.com/docs/SSYOK8/wsj/analyze-data/fm-models-choose.html)
 - [Methods for tuning foundation models](https://www.ibm.com/docs/SSLSRPV_latest/wsj/analyze-data/fm-tuning-methods.html)